JoonasJor/OpenWBT/README.md

 Note:
 - Replace the 192.168.123.2 with your own wifi IP address.

 If images fail to display in VR, please double-check the following:
 - You have followed the steps in installation.md, including sending, installing, and trusting the certificate
 - The URL is entered exactly, with no typos or missing characters

 ## control robot using joystick

-Controlling the robot with the joystick:
 1. Press and hold the `power` button on the right joystick briefly to make the robot enter the ready position.
 2. Press and hold the `power` button on the right joystick to make the robot enter startup mode.
 3. Press the `A` button on the left joystick to make the robot enter locomotion mode - use the joysticks on both the left and right joysticks to control movement and turning.
 4. In locomotion mode, press the `D` key on the left joystick to stop the robot from walking.
-  4. Press the `A` button on the right joystick to make the robot enter body-pose-adjustment mode - use the joysticks on both the left and right joysticks to control squatting, standing, and upper body pitch angles.
+5. Press the `A` button on the right joystick to make the robot enter body-pose-adjustment mode - use the joysticks on both the left and right joysticks to control squatting, standing, and upper body pitch angles.
-  *Press the `D` button on the right joystick to make the robot enter safe damping mode.*
+- *Press the `D` button on the right joystick to make the robot enter safe damping mode.*

 # TODO List